Explore a History Shaped by Nature

 February 25, 2017, 11:00 am – 5:00 pm

 Sea Fest for Kids at the Jupiter Light celebrates all things Maritime, Music and Fun!
-Enjoy a family day on the waterfront with sea-inspired education & adventures for kids to celebrate Jupiter’s coastal heritage and history.
+Enjoy a family day on the waterfront with sea-inspired education & adventures for kids to celebrate our coastal heritage and history.
 Meet lively characters from Jupiter’s past, and a real pirate or two.
-Mermaid and pirate costumes welcome!
 An unforgettable day filled with live music, story-telling, crafts, demonstrations, activities and kid-friendly food and ice cream treats at your favorite hometown Lighthouse!

 Take in the spectacular sunset views and witness the Jupiter Light turning on to illuminate the night sky.
 Visitors get an inside look at the nuts & bolts of a working lighthouse watchroom.
 Beginning Dec.
 28- Apr.26 we’ll have Sunset Tours every Wednesday night.
 See terms and registration details on Learn More link.